Nigerian Army: Army locations

+Personnel

+Training

+The Training and Doctrine Command (TRADOC) located in Minna is responsible for doctrinal, training and combat development, and supervises training centers.
+There are 17 Corps Training Schools and the Nigerian Army College of Logistics (NACOL).
+The Army sponsors the Nigerian Military School at Zaria and Command Secondary Schools all over the federation.

 Military forces abroad

 In December 1983 the new régime of the Head of State of Nigeria, Major General Muhammadu Buhari, announced that Nigeria could no longer afford an activist anti-colonial role in Africa.
 Anglophone members of the Economic Community of West African States (ECOWAS) established ECOMOG, dominated by the Nigerian Army, in 1990 to intervene in the civil war in Liberia.
 Smaller army forces had previously carried out UN and ECOWAS deployments in the former Yugoslavia, Angola, Rwanda, Somalia, and Sierra Leone.

 The anti-colonial policy statement did not deter Nigeria under Generals Ibrahim Babangida in 1990 and Sani Abacha in 1997 from sending peacekeeping troops as part of ECOMOG under the auspices of ECOWAS into Liberia and later into Sierra Leone when civil wars broke out in those countries.
 President Olusegun Obasanjo in August 2003 committed Nigerian troops once again into Liberia, at the urging of the United States, to provide an interim presence until the UN's force UNMIL arrived.
 Charles Taylor was subsequently eased out of power by U.S. pressure and exiled to Nigeria.

 In October 2004, Nigerian troops were deployed into Darfur, Sudan to spearhead an African Union force to protect civilians there.

 In January 2013, Nigeria began to deploy troops to Mali as part of the African-led International Support Mission to Mali.

 Nigeria claimed to have contributed more than twenty thousand troops and police officers to various UN missions since 1960.
 The Nigeria Police Force and troops have served in places like UNIPOM (UN India-Pakistan Observer mission) 1965, UNIFIL in Lebanon 1978, the UN observer mission, UNIIMOG supervising the Iran-Iraq ceasefire in 1988, former Yugoslavia 1998, East Timor 1999, and in the Democratic Republic of the Congo (MONUC) 2004.

-Nigerian Army officers have served as chiefs of defence in other countries, with Brigadier General Maxwell Khobe serving as Sierra Leone chief of staff in 1998–1999, and Nigerian officers acting as Command Officer-in-Charge of the Armed Forces of Liberia from at least 2007.

-Chiefs of the Nigerian Army

-Following is a chronological list of officers holding the position of General Officer Commanding (GOC) or Chief of Army Staff (COAS).